DimYfantidis/Modelling_and_Particles_OpenGL/README.md

 ### Setup (Windows)

-*Project is platform-specific for MS Windows architectures as it uses the `<Windows.h>` API and precombiled binaries of FreeGLUT for Windows.*
+*Project is platform-specific for MS Windows architectures as it uses the `<Windows.h>` API and precompiled binaries of FreeGLUT for Windows.*

 1. Clone the project:
     ```